Self-made millionaires are a rare & special breed!

 Let’s face it.
 This sounds like a lot of exhausting and hard work to become a self-made millionaire.

 So we have to keep our energy high.
 We have to take care of ourselves to feel good.
 And that takes investment in oneself.
+Self-made millionaires invest in their well being.

 Exercise regularly, at least 3 times per week.
 A brisk 20 minute walk around the neighborhood counts.
 There are no workout clothes or health club memberships required.
 Every little bit of exercise helps and every step counts.